kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_LLD_linker.md

 	         ram region of memory.
 To my knowledge, the '>' does not mean "greater than".
 Instead, it is a symbol to let the linker know we want to put this in ram.

-	  AT>ram - This sets the LMA (load memory address) region to the same thing.
-LMA is the final translation of a VMA (virtual memory address).
-With this linker script, we're loading everything into its physical location.
-We'll let the kernel copy and sort out the virtual memory.
+	  AT>ram - This sets the LMA (load memory address) region to the same thing.this linker script, we're loading everything into its physical location.
+We'll l LMA is the final translation of a VMA (virtual memory address).
+With et the kernel copy and sort out the virtual memory.
 That's why >ram and AT>ram are continually the same thing.

 	  :text  - This tells the linker script to put this into the :text program header.
 We've only